teuton-software/teuton/README.md

 Steps to use this tool in *Classroom mode*:

-1. **The teacher defines a practice activity** for the group of students.
+1. **The teacher defines a TEUTON activity** for the group of students.
 This is a list of required targets/goals and the way to check it.
 1. **Every student does the classwork** into their own Virtual/Real Machines.
 1. **The teacher runs TEUTON tool**.
 The tool automaticaly evaluates